somasundaramsekar/quick-sqoop/README.md

 1. append
 2. lastmodified

+**append**

-**append**: append is for immutable tables, that just adds new record and does not modifies the existing records, ex: audit tables, log tables etc.
+append is for immutable tables, that just adds new record and does not modifies the existing records, ex: audit tables, log tables etc.

     sqoop import \
       --connect jdbc:mysql://localhost/sqoop \